dustinheisey/Past-Design-Systems/sites/portfolio/posts/web-accessibility.md

 In conclusion, web accessibility is a critical element of website design that brings various benefits, from reaching a wider audience to improving SEO, enhancing brand image, and reducing legal risks.
 For purpose-driven organizations, web accessibility can help align their digital strategy with their organizational mission, thereby reinforcing their commitment to their cause.

-The path to complete web accessibility might seem complicated, but the benefits clearly outweigh the challenges, making it a journey worth embarking on.
+The path to complete web accessibility might seem complicated, but the benefits outweigh the challenges, making it a journey worth embarking on.
 After all, a more accessible web leads to a more inclusive world.